-The proposed budget differs from the prior year with a shift in priority towards fully staffing suppression units.
-The FY 2024/25 Final Budget fully funds all positions and includes funding for four training academies: two firefighter academies and two Metro Medic Program academies.
+The proposed budget meets service level needs and fully funds all positions, with funding for four training academies: two firefighter academies and two Metro Medic Program academies.
 The District is sufficiently funded for current spending levels, but lacks the financial resources to address long-term liabilities and capital priorities.